-Do you feel like God has known you since birth?
+Ask the Group: Do you feel like God has known you since birth?

-How has this shaped the way you view yourself and/or God's role in your life?
+• How has this shaped the way you view yourself and/or God's role in your life?

-Background/Context Note

-For more information on Paul's view on this topic, see Romans 8:29-30, 9:11-29, and Eph 1:4-5.
+Background/Context Note For more information on Paul's view on this topic, see Romans 8:29-30, 9:11-29, and Eph 1:4-5.

-Can you think of any examples in Scripture of how people respond to God's calling?
-What's unique about their responses?
+Ask the Group: Can you think of any examples in Scripture of how people respond to God's calling?
+What is unique about their responses?
+Possible Answers: Moses in Exodus 3:1-11 Gideon in Judges 6:15- 18 and 7:19-25 Simon, James, and John in Luke 5:1-11

-In verses 11-14, Paul gives a brief testimony of his own conversion.
+Ask the Group: In verses 11-14, Paul gives a brief testimony of his own conversion.
 What are the key moments he highlights?
+Possible Answers: He persecuted the church, was zealous, advancing in Judaism, immediately responded to God's call.